 - Construction debris from repairs

-- Scuffs, scrapes and holes on walls and doors.
+- Scuffs, scrapes or holes on walls and doors.

 - Fractured or busted tile